mu-tao/safe-transfer/README.md

 ---
 ### Step 3
-Create a new wallet or use an already non-compromised wallet.
-You can do this any way you please, via a web wallet, or through the bittensor cli itself.
+Use an already non-compromised wallet, or create a new one.
+You can do this any way you please, via a [web wallet](https://bittensor.com/wallet), IOS wallet, or through the bittensor cli itself.
-Creating a new wallet through the cli.
+If you wish to use the CLI to create a new wallet, follow these steps.
 ```bash
 # Create the new wallet and list the wallet addresses on the command line
 $ btcli wallet new_coldkey --wallet.name MY_NEW_WALLET_NAME